battery-degradation-prediction/battery_degradation_prediction/README.md

 by Po-Hao Chiu, Anthony Romero, Yi-Shan Lee, Julia Goldblatt

 ## Introduction
+From the aerospace industry, to the automotive industry, to the electrical grid - industries around the world are beginning to transition away from fossil fuels and shift towards greener sources of energy production (e.g., solar, wind, hydro) and utilization.
+However, in order to effectively distribute/utilize said clean energy for everyday applications, they must be paired with a reliable storage technology, such as secondary (i.e., rechargeable) batteries.

+While secondary batteries are capable of achieving desirably high energy and power densities needed for various applications, their lifetime is limited.
+Over time/use, a batteries capacity degrades.
+Within the literature, there exists a handful of studies dedicated towards furthering our understanding of battery degradation - however to date, no one has accurately been able to forecast/predict the long term lifetime of a battery given only limited cycling data.
+If achievable, this would radically improve not only the quality of life for battery manufacturers and consumers, but also provide more reliable estimates as to when maintenance will be needed for given battery powered application.
+Herein, we propose the following models to accurately predict a given batteries future cycle discharge capacity, given only initial/limited cycling data.

 ## How to clone this repository to your local computer